Getting started with Kyameru

 To Post Processing

-Every To component has the ability to add post processing to it.
-This post processing is a processing component that you create (the same as an ordinary Processing Component) and it is executed immediately after the To component has finished.
+that you create (the same as an ordinary Processor) and it is executed immediately after the To component has finished.

 .To("Component://setup", (Routable x) => {})